Laser Technology - Markets and Applications

 The modern development of laser technology is associated with the construction of heads with increasing power and technical parameters.
 It should be noted that already in the 90s of the twentieth century, intensive research was conducted around the world to build and improve diode lasers emitting blue light.
 Such laser diodes are mainly used to read the information contained on CDs.
 The use of a blue light-emitting laser diode for these purposes significantly increases the capacity of the discs due to the higher spatial resolution of blue light (a smaller wavelength means a smaller size of the light spot falling on the disc).

-Due to their small size, low production costs, and high performance, semiconductor lasers (blue among others) are the most commonly used type of lasers today.
+Due to their small size, low production costs, and high performance, semiconductor lasers (blue among others) are the most commonly used type of laser technology today.
 The blue light-emitting heads are mounted, among others, in CD, DVD, Blu-ray, XDCAM, laser indicators, fiber optic communication, in target indicators, or for distance measurement (rangefinders) used by the military.

 Laser technology related to cutting and engraving is developing very rapidly.
 It is assumed that over the next 10 years CO2 and YAG lasers will have equivalent industrial applications in the form of blue laser technology for cutting and engraving.
 Due to the technological possibilities of the production of laser diodes, CO2 lasers, in particular plotters and other CNC machines, will find their substitutes first.
 YAG and Fiber lasers will find their substitutes in the second place due to better optical parameters and the possibility to use galvo scanning heads.